Want to add sources to the list? Fill out this Google Spreadsheet

 We’ll make the database filterable by expertise to make sure users can more easily narrow down potential sources.
 For example, this will help avoid needing to search both “climate change” and “global warming.”
 Using the most popular term will avoid confusion and speed the search process.

-We also plan to automatically calculate time differences so users can see, “Ohhh, it’s 2 a.m. in this person’s country so I shouldn’t call them,” etc.
+We also plan to show time differences so users can see, “Ohhh, it’s 2 a.m. in this person’s country so I shouldn’t call them,” etc.

 After the database launches, we hope to implement a rating system to track how quickly sources respond to requests.
 For example, a rating of 1 is a response within 2 hours and a 5 would be responsive within a day.
 We can tweak the parameters to best serve the users.